Dante-010/chattr/README.md

 3. Run a redis docker container:

-You can use: `docker run -p $REDIS_PORT:$REDIS_PORT -d redis:5`.
+You can use: `docker run -p $REDIS_PORT:$REDIS_PORT -d redis:5`

-(Use 6379 as the port number if the appropiate environment variable isn't set)
+(Use 6379 as the port number if the appropiate environment variable isn't set).

 This container will be used when you run `python manage.py runserver` and will allow for websocket handling.